uofu-emb/Lab7_Dmitry_Ryan/README.md

           to be sent on the high line.
 The culprit of this was the low priority sender/MCU.
 Due to how it interrrupts the high priority sender/MCU to not allow any messages to be sent on the bus line.

-          We observed that the lower priority sender would interrupt sending when a message was known on the receiving line.
-It prevented even one message from getting through.